srossan/devops-project/README.md

 # Overview

-This project reflects and demonstrates everything learn from the Agile Development with Azure class, part of the DevOps Engineer for Microsoft Azure Nanodegree Program
+This project reflects and demonstrates everything learn from the Agile Development with Azure class, part of the DevOps Engineer for Microsoft Azure Nanodegree Program.

+Project plan and tasks were setup in Trello and Google spreadsheet.

 There are two parts.
 The first one is about how to setup a Continuous Integration (CI) pipeline in Github.
 The second is to about how to set a Continuous Delivery (CD) pipeline in Azure.
 The CD pipeline will deliver a webapp service, listening to any API requests.

-A submission of various JSON parameters will be send, the API will produce a prediction.
+A submission of various JSON parameters will be sent to the API, and prediction will be displayed.
+The output will prove the service is set correctly

 # Project Plan
-Please find the URLs for the trello kanban board and the Google Spreadsheet below:
+Please find the URLs for the trello kanban board and the Google Spreadsheet below.

 * Trello: https://trello.com/b/H8cuaUAT/devops-training
 * Google Spreadsheet: https://docs.google.com/spreadsheets/d/1El5EqIXoPMPXIe8cITC4ZG7C2-l7u4OVyhgBg-pQEck/edit?usp=sharing

 # Pipelines